Next Event: Loading...

 We have a small number of scholarship seats that we set aside each year.
 Our team has an active policy whereby we donate time to fund it.
 Scholarships are awarded based on need and merit, with special consideration given to members of our community that have been under-represented in our industry.
 We want all these voices to contribute to our culture.

-We do not offer financial aid, however we feel that with a membership (or even without), our prices are low enough that beatmakers can purchase classes one at at time.
+We do not offer financial aid, however we feel that with a membership (or even without), our prices are low enough that beatmakers can purchase classes one at a time.
 We do not charge an additional fee to do this, although each purchase will incur a new registration fee.
 We think this offers the best value and flexibility.

 How Do Classes Work?

-Nearly all the principals and techniques that we teach lend themselves to being presented on a screen.
+Nearly all the principles and techniques that we teach lend themselves to being presented on a screen.
 Your recording platform and your software effects are already on your computer.
 By studying with us from your setup at home, you needn't worry if your skills will translate to your home environment.

 Some parts of the program such as Recording Studio Masterclass are the opposite.
 They take place in our partner studios where you can touch, hear, and use professional equipment.
 This is why these classes are significantly more expensive.
 We also host classes sometimes at these locations.
 If you are a member and live in one of those cities, you are welcome to join for those days.